jbloomlab/SARS-CoV-2-RBD_DMS/results/summary/circulating_variants.md

-We plot each mutations delta-log<sub>10</sub>(*K*<sub>A,app</sub>) versus the number of times it is observed in the circulating Spike alignment.
+We plot each mutations delta-log<sub>10</sub>(*K*<sub>A,app</sub>) versus the number of times it is observed in the circulating Spike alignment, with nobs=0 points in red to distinguish from \>0.
 We can see that many of the mutations that are observed \<25 times are highly deleterious, though some of the mutations with \~40 observations are also highly deleterious.
 The plot on the right zooms in on the range closer to neutral, to better see any distribution \>0.
 There is no significant difference in median delta-log<sub>10</sub>(*K*<sub>A,app</sub>) for mutations that are observed more than 25 times versus those observed 1 to 25 times (P-value 0.7278863, Wilcoxon rank-sum test).
 Similarly, there is no significant